Military

 The power plant of the helicopter was a new-generation modular-design RKBM Rybinsk RD-600V turboshafts, each rated at 956kW (1,282shp), developed by Rybinsk Motor Design Bureau, headed by Mr. A. Novikov, Designer General.
 In an October 2006 meeting with Oboronprom, it was noted that the RD-600 engine developed by NPO Saturn for the Ka-62 did not correspond to the technical specifications for specific fuel consumption, weight and other parameters.
 Subsequently, the Russian Klimov engine manufacture conducted work on a powerplant for the Ka-60 and Ka-62.

-Ka-60 "Kasatka" is intended for carrying landing troops, delivery of weapons and ammunition to the battlefield area, evacuation of casualties, protection and patrol of economic zones when based on the ships, search and rescue operations, training of crews.
+Ka-60 "Kasatka" was intended for carrying landing troops, delivery of weapons and ammunition to the battlefield area, evacuation of casualties, protection and patrol of economic zones when based on the ships, search and rescue operations, training of crews.
 The multipurpose light helicopter can do well as a reconnaissance and air landing aircraft and may be used in troop training programs.
 It is meant for the transportation of weapons and ammunition to theaters of combat action, the evacuation of wounded servicemen, the protection and patroling of certain areas, and search and rescue operations.
 It may, with certain adjustments, be also used for radioelectronic jamming and VIP travel, by firemen and in high security and autonomous navigation operations.

 Ka-60 helicopter has single-rotor scheme with five-blade rotor of 13.5-m diameter.
 The polymeric composite blade is attached to the hub by a torsion bar.
 The airframe features perfect aerodynamic outlines, large door openings on both fuselage sides, retractable three-leg energy-absorbing landing gear and multi-blade (11 blades) tail rotor in the tail ring.
 The seats of the crew and the troopers are energy attenuating seats.
 The pilot-in-command is on the right-hand seat.
 The power plant of the helicopter is comprised of new-generation modular-design engines developed by Rybinsk Motor Design Bureau, headed by Mr. A. Novikov, Designer General.